-The project by Island Roads for the Isle of Wight Council will introduce several safety features at Smallbrook which has been identified as the junction where there have been most injury accidents.
-In that time, there have been 22 collisions resulting in injury as well as numerous other non-injury collisions and near misses.
+The project by Island Roads for the Isle of Wight Council has introduced several safety features at Smallbrook which has been identified by accident data as a priority area for action.

-Visibility on the roundabout approaches will also be improved, especially for traffic approaching from Smallbrook Lane and Carters Road.
+Visibility on the roundabout approaches has also been improved, especially for traffic approaching from Smallbrook Lane and Carters Road.
 There will also be additional streetlighting, a speed limit reduction from 40mph-30mph and anti-skid ‘slow down strips’ will be laid at the approaches to the new, realigned and relocated roundabout.